Floorp-Projects/Floorp/netwerk/docs/mochitest_with_http3.md

-# Introduction to Mochitest framework with HTTP/2 and HTTP/3 support
+# Introduction to Mochitest framework with HTTP/2 and HTTP/3 Support

 The Mochitest framework currently utilizes [httpd.js](https://searchfox.org/mozilla-central/source/netwerk/test/httpserver/httpd.js) as its primary HTTP server, which only provides support for HTTP/1.1.
 To boost our testing capacity for HTTP/2 and HTTP/3 within necko, we improved the Mochitest framework to enable Firefox to connect to the test server using HTTP/2 or HTTP/3 while running Mochitest files.